 European Museum of the Year Award nominee

-We’re incredibly pleased to announce that The D-Day Story has been shortlisted for the European Museum of the Year Award 2019.
+The D-Day Story was shortlisted for the European Museum of the Year Award 2019.
 We are one of only 40 museums from across Europe nominated for the prestigious award (and one of only three within the UK).

 The European Museum of the Year Award promotes excellence in innovation and public quality in museum practice, encouraging networking and exchange of ideas and sustainable best practices within the sector.